Data and Tools

 California Central Valley Groundwater-Surface Water Simulation Model (C2VSim)

-Although the code has been used by others for model applications throughout the state, DWR's applications of IWFM are focused on California's Central Valley.The California Central Valley Groundwater-Surface Water Simulation Model (C2VSim) is an integrated numerical model that simulates water movement through the linked land surface, groundwater and surface water flow systems in California's Central Valley using the IWFM modeling platform.
-For more information, visit the Bay-Delta Office's C2VSim.
+C2VSim is an integrated numerical model that simulates water movement through the linked land surface, groundwater and surface water flow systems in California's Central Valley using the IWFM modeling platform.

 DWR is providing data, tools, and guidance to assist GSAs with incorporating climate change into their GSPs.
-This effort leverages previous work done by DWR for the Water Storage Investment Program (WSIP).
-The anticipated release of this information is later in Fall 2017.
+This effort leverages previous work done by DWR for the California Water Commission Water Storage Investment Program (WSIP).
+The intent is to provide GSAs with a possible method to include climate change into their projected water budget calculations, especially if no local climate change analysis has been done before.

 Statewide Groundwater Level Change Summarized by Hydrologic Region "Piemaps"